-She dreams of being a trainer and Entei disappears with a fake version-ish-maybe-her-consciousness-I-dunno of Molly who says that maybe she’s not old enough for Pokemon.
-Entei tells her to believe that she is and she magically transforms into a teenager.
+She dreams of being a Trainer, and Entei disappears with a fake version-ish-maybe-her-consciousness-I-dunno of Molly who suggest that she might not be not old enough for Pokemon.
+Entei tells her to believe that she is, and she magically transforms into a teenager.
 The minimum for being a Pokemon trainer is supposed to be ten years old, but sure why not?

 Teenage Molly confronts Ash and the others for a battle, but Ash just wants to know where his mom is.
-They realize that the teenager is actually Molly and Ash decides to accept her challenge, but Brock decides to battle in his place so they can find Ash’s mom while he staves her off.
+They realize that the teenager is actually Molly and Ash accepts her challenge, but Brock decides to battle in his place so they can find Ash’s mom while he staves her off.